Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Do not ever tell me your name.

-Don't you dare tell me his name.
+Don't you dare to be his name.

 Here's the hunk.